I don’t expect you to follow all these habits, nor do I do it myself.

 Set an evening alarm clock.
 Have it go off one hour before bed.
 When it rings, turn off all your screens and read a couple of pages in a fiction book.
 It will help you sleep better.

 Take the ”view from above.”
-Whenever you’re struggling or feel overwhelmed,.
+Whenever you’re struggling or feel overwhelmed, look up at the sky.
 Zoom out from your problems and widen your perspective to cosmic dimensions.
 Ponder the infinite universe and that the light from the stars that is hitting your eyes is so old that some of them don’t exist anymore.
 It will make your personal problems seem a lot less important31.

 Create a ”Jar of Awesome.”
 Whenever something awesome happens to you, big or small, write it down on a piece of paper and put in your jar.
 Then, whenever you’re feeling down, open the jar and read the notes.
 You’ll feel much better32.